 All inbound trucks must be set up as rear unload.
 Any trucks side unloaded will be rejected at the dock.
 Edge falls/protectors are recommended for chains/straps to reduce/eliminate coil damage.
-Covered/tarped trucks are required and any moisture due to weather will be documented/rejected upon receipt.
+Covered/tarped trucks are required and any moisture will be documented/rejected upon receipt.